SMS Brandenburg: Construction to 1896

-Ordered as battleship A, Brandenburg was laid down at AG Vulcan in Stettin in May 1890.
+Ordered as armored ship A, Brandenburg was laid down at AG Vulcan in Stettin in May 1890.
 Her hull was completed by September 1891 and launched on 21 September, when she was christened by Wilhelm II.
 Fitting out work followed and was finished, with the exception of the installation of her guns, by the end of September 1893, when she was transferred to Kiel.
 There, her guns were mounted, and on 19 November Brandenburg was commissioned into the fleet.
 Sea trials began four days later; on the first day of trials, Wilhelm II and a delegation from the Brandenburg provincial government came aboard the ship to observe.
 On 27 December, the ship received a flag bearing the coat of arms of Brandenburg, which was flown on special occasions.
 At the end of the month, Brandenburg was formally assigned to II Division of the Maneuver Squadron.

 Trials continued into 1894, and while conducting forced draft tests in Strander Bucht on 16 February, the ship suffered the worst machinery accident in the history of the Kaiserliche Marine.
 One of the main steam valves from the starboard boilers exploded, killing forty-four men in the boiler room and injuring another seven.
 The cause of the explosion was a defect in the construction of the valve.
 Prince Henry, aboard the nearby transport ship Pelikan, immediately ordered the ship to come to Brandenburg's aid, and took off the dead and wounded men.
 Brandenburg then put into Wiker Bucht, and was later towed to Kiel, where she entered the Kaiserliche Werft (Imperial Shipyard) for repairs.
 The accident caused a minor political incident after the press criticized Wilhelm II for failing to send Prince Henry to the funerals for the sailors.
 Additionally, VAdm Friedrich von Hollmann, the State Secretary of the Reichsmarineamt (Imperial Naval Office) stated before the Reichstag (Imperial Diet) that "such accidents could occur again and again", which increased parliamentary resistance to further increases in naval budgets; this led to an initial rejection of funds for the first armored cruiser, Fürst Bismarck.
 Admirals Eduard von Knorr and Hans von Koester criticized the comment, forcing Hollmann to publicly apologize.